What to Teach After Testing: 5 ELA Activities Students Love!

 Read Alouds to Reader's Theater

-Reader’s theater is an easy win this time of year because students love performing together.
-Use this The Day the Colored Pencils Resigned Toolkit as an extension with a read aloud of The Day the Crayons Quit?
+Reader's theater is an easy win this time of year because students love performing together.
+Use this The Day the Colored Pencils Resigned Toolkit as a read-aloud extension to go with The Day the Crayons Quit.
 Practice fluency and speaking while incorporating this high-interest story into your language arts instruction.
 Read the full description here.

 Lap books were a favorite of mine while teaching 4th and 5th grade.
-Students love to put them together and add their own artistic touches.
-While the example above might be too simple for 7th and 8th graders, you can modify the idea to incorporate more writing.
+Students love putting them together and adding their own artistic touches.
+While the example above might be too simple for 7th and 8th graders, you can modify the idea to incorporate more writing and analysis.

-The best part about lap books is they work for self-selected reading.
-This is fun way to promote independent reading while giving students a tool to showcase their learning.
-IF you are looking for a lap book template, check out my fiction lap book and nonfiction lap book resources on TPT.
+The best part about lap books is that they work for self-selected reading.
+This is a fun way to promote independent reading while giving students a tool to showcase their learning.
+Your students get choice, creativity, and a tangible product they're proud of.
+If you are looking for a lap book template, check out my fiction lap book and nonfiction lap book resources on TPT.

 There are plenty of fun alternatives to movie days during these final weeks of school.